ayanyev/test-compose/readme.md

 #### Implementation description

-All tasks including bonus task are implemented according to requirements.
+This work is based on other project, so initial and final implementation (first and last commits) are completely different and can be examined separately

 ###### Used libraries
 * RxJava 3 + RxAndroid + RxKotlin
+* coroutines
 * Retrofit 2 + OkHttp + Moshi
-* Hilt
+* Hilt / Koin
-* Jetpack libraries (viewModel, fragment-ktx, constraintLayout)
+* Jetpack libraries (viewModel, fragment-ktx, constraintLayout, compose)
 ###### Used solutions
+* clean architecture (domain/data/ui separation)
 * MVVM
-* databinding
-* dependency injection
+* dependency injection (Hilt -> Koin)
-* clean architecture (domain/data/ui separation)
-* custom view (ui) creation without subclassing View/ViewGroup
+* threading (Rx -> coroutines)
+* reactive (Rx -> flows)
+* ui (databinding -> Compose)
 * custom chart view and list creation was done with the help of databinding
-* shared view model used instead of passing repository object as fragment parameter
-###### Not done but "must have" in real app
+###### Not done
 * proper exception handling
-* pagination for repositories list
+* proper pagination
-* camel case naming of dto models fields
-* proper navigation (usage of Navigation component)
+* proper dependency management
+* MVI
+* testing
 ###### Hint for testers
+1. Be sure that project is running at least on Android Studio Arctic Fox RC1
-In order to avoid GitHub API restriction for non-authorized requests, please add your GitHub API token into :app build.gradle file
+2. In order to avoid GitHub API restriction for non-authorized requests, please add your GitHub API token into :app build.gradle file
 ```groovy
 buildConfigField("String", "TOKEN", "\"<token goes here>\"")